oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

        --wdtArchive ./models/archive.zip
      ```

-     If you don't see the `imagetool` directory under `/tmp/mii-sample/model-images` or the WDT installer is not in the ImageTool cache, then repeat the step to set up the WebLogic Image Tool in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).
+     If you don't see the `imagetool` directory under `/tmp/mii-sample/model-images` or the WDT installer is not in the Image Tool cache, then repeat the step to set up the WebLogic Image Tool in the [prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).

-     When you run this command, the image tool will create an auxiliary image with the specified model, variables, and archive files in the
+     When you run this command, the Image Tool will create an auxiliary image with the specified model, variables, and archive files in the
      image's `/auxiliary/models` directory.
 It will also add the latest version of the WDT installation in its `/auxiliary/weblogic-deploy` directory.
-     See [Create Auxiliary Image](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) for additional image tool options.
+     See [Create Auxiliary Image](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) for additional Image Tool options.
      The operator auxiliary image feature looks for WDT model and WDT install files in these specific directories by default; if you change
      the location of these directories, then change the corresponding domain resource auxiliary image [source locations attributes](#source-locations).